-Pre-Shipment Testing Requirements: Egypt's mandatory plant quarantine pre-shipment inspections of grains at port-of-loading has been reinstated.
-Pre-shipment inspections return due to the change of status of Prime Ministerial Decree No. 2992/2016.
-Prime Ministerial Decree No. 2992/2016 (January 1, 2017) disallowed government teams to travel for inspections at the port of loading and instead gave the General Organization for Export & Import Control (GOEIC) the responsibility to coordinate and administer inspections for grain imports.
-After assumed responsibility for imports, GOIEC ceded its control for agricultural products except for soybean for crushing, corn imports for feed, and private sector wheat imports.
-Thus, Decree 2992/2016, currently only regulates soybean imported for crushing, corn imported for feed, and wheat for private sector use.
-GOIEC issues import permits for these commodities, handles shipments upon arrival with CAPQ and allows pre-shipment inspection but only by a third party.
+Pre-Shipment Testing Requirements: Egypt's mandatory plant quarantine pre-shipment inspection of grains at port-of-loading has been reinstated after the Prime Ministerial Decree No. 2992/2016 (January 1, 2017) disallowed government teams to travel for inspections at the port of loading instead of giving the General Organization for Export & Import Control (GOEIC) the responsibility to coordinate and administer inspections for grain imports.
+After assuming responsibility for imports, GOIEC ceded its control for agricultural products, except for soybean for crushing, corn imports for feed, and private sector wheat imports.
+Thus, Decree 2992/2016 currently only regulates soybeans imported for crushing, corn imported for feed, and wheat for private sector use.
+GOIEC issues import permits for these commodities, handles shipments upon arrival with CAPQ and allows pre-shipment inspection (but only by a third party).

-Furthermore, Ministry of Agriculture and Land Reclamation Decree No. 562/2019 reestablishes the Central Plant Quarantine Authority (CAPQ) as the agency responsible for grains and oilseeds inspections.
+Furthermore, Ministry of Agriculture and Land Reclamation Decree No. 562/2019 reestablishes the Central Plant Quarantine Authority (CAPQ) as the agency responsible for grain and oilseed inspections.
 The General Organization for Supply Commodities now requires pre-shipment inspections by Egyptian officials at port-of-loading, in accordance with CAPQ requirements.
-(See - GAIN-EGYPT (EG2020-0004) Egypt Reintroduces Government Pre shipment Inspections for Grain Imports)
+(See: GAIN-EGYPT (EG2020-0004) Egypt Reintroduces Government Pre shipment Inspections for Grain Imports)